FranxYao/franxyao.github.io/intro_ml.md

 This is the very basic idea of a single neuron.

-Neuron networks is nothing but a bunch of neurons connected with each other.
+Neuron networks, or deep learning, is nothing but a bunch of neurons connected with each other.